Seacoast Integrative Psychotherapy

 Neuroscience research suggests that psychotherapy can lead to positive changes in the brain's neural circuitry.
 For those interested in knowing about particular therapy approaches, I utilize an "integrative" approach for changing old emotional learning and modifying negative life patterns.
 From a primary framework of coherence therapy I may draw from evidence-based cognitive-behavioral, psychodynamic, mindfulness-based therapies such as ACT (Acceptance and Commitment Therapy), EMDR, Eriksonian hypnotherapy, emotion/body-oriented therapies and energy/acupressure techniques.
 With couples I draw from Gottman Method, and Emotion-Focused Therapy.
 Consistent with a "positive psychology" perspective, I believe that therapy helps to unlock one's own innate healing process.
 I may incorporate positive, solution-focused guided-imagery for acquiring healthy attachment in relationships and for creating healthy new life patterns.
 Clients with religious or spiritual and non-religious orientations are all welcome.

 My education includes a Master's degree in counseling from Boston College and a Master's degree in clinical social work from the University of Maryland.
+I am currently a candidate for a PsyD (Doctor of Psychology) in clinical psychology from California Southern University.
 My experience as a therapist includes working with adult survivors of abuse and neglect, post-traumatic stress disorder, dissociative disorders, panic and anxiety problems, depression, relationship and couples problems, grief and loss, coping with stress and life transition and coping with illness and chronic pain.
 I have been certified as a hypnotherapist by the American Society of Clinical Hypnosis and Hypnotherapy and use a "permissive" style of hypnosis.
 I plan to eventually add "LENS" neurofeedback to my practice.

 Because anyone who benefits from psychotherapy is a unique individual with unique life experiences, the most important factor in psychotherapy is the therapeutic relationship.
 When there is a good rapport between the counselor and the client, there is more likely to be a successful outcome.
 I emphasize that any client who begins to work with me use the first few sessions to evaluate whether counseling with me will be a good fit for them.
 Those who are religious or spiritual as well as non-religious are all welcome.